Rocket Lab Launch Complex 1: Description

 Launch Complex 1 features a 50 t launch platform and tower, a hangar for the Electron rockets, and storage tanks for liquid oxygen and kerosene.
-During the test phase of launch operations, which began in May 2017, the exclusion zone would likely be an 8 km radius from the pad, and would reduce in size once the site became commercially operational.
+During the test phase of launch operations, which began in May 2017, the exclusion zone was expected to be an 8 km radius from the pad that was predicted to reduce in size once the site became commercially operational.

 History

 Site options

 Rocket Lab announced on 1 July 2015 that it had selected Kaitorete Spit in New Zealand's South Island near Canterbury as the site of the launch facility for its Electron rocket, and that it hoped to have construction finished by the end of the year.
 While the site would not permit equatorial launches due to the presence of Banks Peninsula to the east, it was favourable for Sun-synchronous orbital flights, which the company believed would be of primary interest to its customers.
 The site was also logistically favourable as the company wanted to build a rocket production facility in nearby Christchurch.

 The Māhia Peninsula site at Onenui Station was mentioned in August 2015 as a possible second launch facility.
 It had first been visited by company officials in April 2015 as part of their initial scouting for launch sites, and were preparing to submit a resource consent application.
 By mid-October, the application had been approved by the Wairoa District Council and Hawke's Bay Regional Council only seven days after its submission, with the Gisborne Chamber of Commerce and the Eastland Community Trust working with Rocket Lab to support its bid for the Mahia site.